Large Dolphin/Gator Clips

 *At Pico we are always looking to improve our products.
 The tool used in this guided test may have been superseded and the product above is our latest version used to diagnose the fault documented in this case study.

-The purpose of this test is to evaluate the integrity of the alternator phase windings and the performance of the diodes in the Rectifier pack.
+The purpose of this test is to view the rectification of the alternator output voltage, where the alternator output is regulated by the Engine Control Module (ECM).

 This help topic is subject to changes without notification.
 The information within is carefully checked and considered to be correct.
 This information is an example of our investigations and findings and is not a definitive procedure.
 Pico Technology accepts no responsibility for inaccuracies.
 Each vehicle may be different and require unique test settings.

 We know that our PicoScope users are clever and creative and we’d love to receive your ideas for improvement on this test.
 Click the Add comment button to leave your feedback.